w3f/polkadot-wiki/docs/general/ledger.md

 |        XL        | Ongoing |
 | Nano SP/X - Stax | Ongoing |

-These Ledger apps need to be updated every time there is a runtime upgrade.
+These Ledger apps must be updated every time there is a runtime upgrade.

 ## Polkadot Ledger Generic App